JerseyCityRapidMakerResponseGroup/docs/README.md

-# Jersey City Rapid Maker Response Group - Documentation Page
+# Jersey City Rapid Maker Response Group - Tech Files

 Find all of our print files here!